JoelGrayson/Event-Colorer/README.md

 </div>
 <br>

-Change all events of a title to a color.
+Colorize your calendar by changing all events of a specific title to a color.

 Watch demo video here: https://youtu.be/ONW3zxBkW1M